 - Use the official documents to write your proposal and obtain a ‘Letter of Support’ from your National Delegation (if needed - see Authorisation of Funding section below).

 - Submit your proposal via esa-star Tendering by the deadline.

 AUTHORISATION OF FUNDING

-ESA Space Solutions can provide funding to carry out Kick-Start activities to any company (economic operator) residing in the following Member States: Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Sweden and the United Kingdom.
-Germany and Luxembourg have pre-authorised the funding to this call.
+ESA Space Solutions can provide funding to carry out Kick-Start activities to any company (economic operator) residing in the following Member States: Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Sweden and the United Kingdom.
+Germany, Luxembourg and the United Kingdom have pre-authorised the funding to this call.
 Contact details of each national delegate can be found here.

 Kick-Start activities are 75% funded by the European Space Agency up to a maximum of €60K per contract.